Oath of vengeance: Eyewitness accounts

 Heber C. Kimball, a member of the Quorum of the Twelve Apostles of the LDS Church, described the oath of vengeance in his diary on December 21, 1845.

 Increase and Maria Van Duesen, a married couple, describe their participation in the oath of vengeance in the Nauvoo Temple on January 29, 1846.

 Ann Eliza Young, former wife of LDS Church president Brigham Young, described, in her autobiography, her experience taking the oath of vengeance.

 A woman known only as "Mrs G.H.R." attended an endowment ceremony in September 1879 in Salt Lake City, Utah Territory.
 She provided the information for a Salt Lake Tribune article detailing the endowment ceremony.
 In it, she described the oath of vengeance.

 In 1889, several members of the LDS Church that had emigrated from other countries applied for citizenship to the United States.
 Their loyalty to the United States was called into question due to rumors of oaths taken during the endowment ceremony.
 The following testimonies are found in the transcripts of those court proceedings.

 Abraham H. Cannon, a member of the Quorum of the Twelve Apostles of the LDS Church, wrote in his diary, December 6, 1889, the description his father, apostle George Q. Cannon, gave of the oath of vengeance.

 During the Reed Smoot hearings, December 1904, in sworn testimony in front of the United States Senate, several witnesses described the oath of vengeance.

 Relation to other Mormon "blood" doctrines

-The blood oaths in the LDS Church temple ceremony, which were discontinued church-wide in 1990, depicted a willingness to have one's throat cut from ear to ear should the participant reveal certain portions of the sacred rituals or fail to keep promises given during the washing and anointing ordinances.
+Symbolic penalties in the LDS Church temple ceremony, which were discontinued church-wide in 1990, depicted "throat-slitting and disemboweling gestures as signs that they [would] not reveal" the sacred things taught in the temple endowment ordinance.
+Symbolic penalties were common as teaching methods in the 1800s in oath-bound societies (e.g., Freemasonry, etc.), and were inspired in the Church not only by such societies but also by Biblical and Book of Mormon texts.

 The oath of vengeance is related to blood atonement in that both require capital punishment for sins regarded as unusually heinous.
 In early Mormonism, repentance for crimes such as murder or adultery, where restitution is not possible, involved personal sacrifice in order to make redemption possible through the atonement of Jesus Christ.
 Blood atonement was preached as a method of personal redemption, preferably voluntary, that could reinstate the possibility of salvation.